victorskl/m3kb/docs/about.md

 - LGPL is just inherited from its original work.
 - For Burmese, you may even decide to use the default input method comes with the OS.
 However, these default input methods are not usually affinity to the ___Smart___ feature that require for complex script like Burmese (why? give a skim through UTN#11).
 - There are a couple of way to make your own _personalized_ keyboard layout if you are tech-savvy a bit and, spare a day or two.
 For that, check the tech and standard section below for some pointers.
 - I adopt Keyman (again) because it is now [owned by SIL](https://keyman.com/sil-acquisition/) and announced that it is [going free](https://keyman.com/free/).
-Hope for the better outcome of future [SIL](https://www.sil.org/) Keyman, but subject to change otherwise I feel another tech is cool!
+Hope for the better outcome of future [SIL Keyman](http://software.sil.org/products/), but subject to change otherwise I feel another tech is __cool__!
 - I would want to spend the least minimum effort and time to have this.
 Best, if I don't even need to do this.
 One fine day in future, I guess, we won't need this.
 So until then.

 ### Standard